-If you have a child support order in Maryland but are not receiving child support, there are three actions you can take to begin receiving the child support payments and recouping amounts past due.
+If you are not receiving court-ordered child support from your child’s other parent/guardian (obligor), there are several options in Maryland you can take to begin receiving the payments and recouping past-due amounts.

 Contact the Child Support Enforcement Administration

-First, contact your county Child Support Enforcement Administration (CSEA).
-In Maryland, the CSEA can receive and track child support payments.
+Contact your county Child Support Enforcement Administration (CSEA).
+The CSEA can receive and track child support payments.
 The CSEA can collect ongoing child support by withholding the payments from the obligor’s wages and unemployment insurance, up to a certain percentage.
 The CSEA also has the authority to collect past due child support by the same means and, depending on the amount owed, can also:

 - Intercept the obligor’s Federal and State income tax refunds, workers compensation awards, and lottery winnings;